mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2014-05-23-ero-brat-portrait.md

 ---
-layout: work
+layout: media
 title: "An unlit cig can't kill you"
-description: "PaperFaces portrait of a Ero Brat drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of a Ero Brat drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-ero-brat-lg.jpg
   thumb: paperfaces-ero-brat-150.jpg